How NPCs Are Changing the Way We Experience Tourism?

 What are NPCs?

-According to thepaper.cn, NPCs originally referred to non-player characters in video games.
+According to the paper.cn, NPCs originally referred to non-player characters in video games.
 In recent years, many scenic spots have hired real actors to play NPCs and interact with visitors.
 By doing so, these NPCs help enhance the overall tourist experience.
 Early examples include the “tumbling girl” Pikachen (皮卡晨) in The Grand Tang Mall and “Matchmaker Zhao Mei” at The Song Dynasty Of Kungfu City.
 More recently, actor Zheng Guolin gained popularity for portraying famous historical figures, such as Emperor Li Shimin, at various tourist spots.
 Consequently, he has become a well-known “working emperor” and a leading NPC.

 In addition to celebrities, influencer NPCs and staff NPCs have also proven to be powerful tools for attracting tourists.
-In fact, some visitors are even willing to wait up to five hours just to interact with their favorite NPC for a few minutes.
+In fact, some visitors are even willing to wait up to five hours just to interact with their favourite NPC for a few minutes.

-The photo shows the vivid interaction between NPC and tourists in The Song Dynasty of Kungfu City.
+The photo shows the vivid interaction between NPC and tourists in the Song Dynasty of Kungfu City.
 (Photo from The Song Dynasty Of Kungfu City official website)

 From Roles to Professions: The Rise of NPC Careers

 According to Henan Daily, Hou Dechao, 38, spent 13 years working in the postal system.
 His path to becoming an NPC was unexpected.
-“I’ve always been curious about life, so I’ve tried many side jobs.” he said.
+“I’ve always been curious about life, so I’ve tried many side jobs,” he said.
 After quitting his job in early 2023, he visited Luoyi Ancient City.
 While there, he dressed up as the “Matchmaker” character and posted a video online.
 To his surprise, the video went viral, inspiring him to pursue role-playing.

 Initially, he played the “Matchmaker” character.
 His portrayal was so convincing that he began receiving multiple event invitations.
 Later, fans suggested he play the “God of Wealth” instead.
 He listened to the advice, and the change was a success.
 In September 2023, he appeared at The Song Dynasty Of Kungfu City as the “God of Wealth.”

 “As consumption upgrades, tourists want more than passive observation.
 They want to participate, share, and connect emotionally,” said Zhu Shixin, Associate Professor at Henan University.
 NPCs have now entered the real world.
 Therefore, they have become key attractions at many tourist destinations.
-These NPCs are no longer merely background characters; rather, they are central to the visitor experience and have helped drive the professionalization of NPC roles.
+These NPCs are no longer merely background characters; rather, they are central to the visitor experience and have helped drive the professionalisation of NPC roles.

 The photo shows the immersive performance by NPCs at the scene.
 (Photo from The Song Dynasty Of Kungfu City official website)